stephen-rowan/nft-dao-genesis/meetings/31st-march-2021-nft-dao-general-meeting.md

 > Invitation to group to add contributions to MVP Auction master document

 > Purpose of the document is to centralise all HOLONs effort in one place to avoid silos, repetition and dispersion of effort.

+> Screenshare presentation of samepage setting of MVP master document [37.27](https://youtu.be/O06zjbC55HM?t=2247) - New Mindflow